 Our Annual Incentive Plan is designed to recognize and reward participants for their collective and individual contributions to our success.
-The objectives of the plan are to: (i) reward results, not effort; (ii) align our strategic plan, budget and shareholder interests with participant performance; (iii) motivate and reward participants for achieving and potentially exceeding performance goals; (iv) align incentive pay with performance; (v) enable us to attract and retain the talent needed to drive our success, and (vi) encourage teamwork across the Company and Bank.
-The Compensation/Human Resource Committee in consultation with executive management administers the plan.
-All of our named executive officers participated in the Annual Incentive Plan during 2018.
-The Annual Incentive Plan awards (if any) will be paid out in cash and grants of restricted stock in accordance with the terms of the plan.
+The objectives of the Annual Incentive Plan are to: (i) reward results, not effort; (ii) align our strategic plan, budget and shareholder interests with participant performance; (iii) motivate and reward participants for achieving and potentially exceeding performance goals; (iv) align incentive pay with performance; (v) enable us to attract and retain the talent needed to drive our success, and (vi) encourage teamwork across the Company and Bank.
+The Compensation/Human Resource Committee in consultation with executive management administers the Annual Incentive Plan.
+All of our named executive officers participated in the Annual Incentive Plan during 2021.
+The Annual Incentive Plan awards (if any) will be paid out in cash and, with respect to Mr. Guillaume only, grants of restricted stock in accordance with the terms of the Annual Incentive Plan.

 The incentive award opportunities noted below are shown as a percentage of base salary.
-For purposes of the Annual Incentive Plan, "base salary" is defined as compensation earned by a participant for services rendered, excluding the following items: profit sharing contributions, discretionary incentive compensation, cash payments received for waiving employer-paid health insurance, cell phone allowances and fringe benefits.
+For purposes of the Plan, "base salary" is defined as compensation earned by a participant for services rendered, excluding the following items: profit sharing contributions, discretionary incentive compensation, cash payments received for waiving employer-paid health insurance, cell phone allowances and fringe benefits.